 Super Nutty Peanut Butter Cookies are pretty versatile when it comes to texture.
 The cookies can be soft, crunchy, or a little of both depending on how long you bake them.
 That may sound obvious at first, but if you bake a lot you know that some cookies go from being underbaked to burnt around the edges and soft in the centers, and that's not the case with these.
 These are definitely crunchier than my old recipe.

-Unsurprisingly, the dough improves with age.
+Unsurprisingly, the ground peanut dough improves with age.
 I have been making the dough balls ahead of time and baking the cookies as needed.

 I even tried dipping some of the cookies in chocolate, but it was a waste of time because they were better without it.
 Here's a photo anyway.

 One thing improvement to Super Nutty Peanut Butter Cookies is peanut butter chips.
 The cookies are peanut-y without them, but the peanut butter chips added a little sweetness, richness and textural contrast.
 As for appearance, I like to use the traditional criss-cross pattern going even though a lot of people who've raved about this recipe over the years say they skip the criss-cross.
 In my opinion, these cookies deserve the criss-cross because they are the quintessential version of old-timey peanut butter cookies.

 - 1 ¼ cups all-purpose flour 170 grams